In What Direction Will Aurora Cannabis Inc.'s (NASDAQ:ACB) Stock Goes From Here? - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 9 analysts.
+9 analysts predict $39.79M in revenue for the current quarter.
 It ranges from a high estimate of $41.4M to a low estimate of $38.14M.
 As of the current estimate, Aurora Cannabis Inc.’s year-ago sales were $43.08M, an estimated decrease of -7.60% from the year-ago figure.
 For the next quarter, 7 analysts are estimating revenue of $41.01M, a decrease of -15.60% less than the figure of -$7.60% in the same quarter last year.
 There is a high estimate of $44.64M for the next quarter, whereas the lowest estimate is $38.23M.

 A total of 11 analysts have provided revenue estimates for ACB’s current fiscal year.
 The highest revenue estimate was $182.55M, while the lowest revenue estimate was $171.64M, resulting in an average revenue estimate of $174.42M.
 In the same quarter a year ago, actual revenue was $192.71M, down -9.50% from the average estimate.
 Based on 9 analysts’ estimates, the company’s revenue will be $186.21M in the next fiscal year.
 The high estimate is $247.3M and the low estimate is $161.49M.
 The average revenue growth estimate for next year is up 6.80% from the average revenue estimate for this year.